turingschool-examples/flashcards-starter/README.md

 https://github.com/kelleyej

 ## Learning Goals:
 The learning goals for this project were to get an introduction into implementing a testing suite using test driven development.
+I used JavaScript, Mocha, and Chai technologies.

 ## Wins + Challenges:
 Some wins with this project included getting hands-on experience/practice with implementing testing suites and using beforeEach for the first time.
 A challenge during this project was figuring how to initiate the game via the terminal.